Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 ### 2.4.8

-* Add range to NPC attacks
+* Add range to NPC attacks.
 * Move bonus effort to psionics section for easier finding.
+* Change encumbrance step size from 0.01 to 1.

 ### 2.4.7